snyff/oauthsecurity/README.md

 OAuth is a critical functionality.
 It is responsible for access to sensitive user data, authentication and authorization. **Poorly implemented OAuth is a reliable way to take over an account**.
 Unlike XSS, it is easy to exploit, but hard to mitigate for victims (NoScript won't help, JavaScript is not required).

-Because of OAuth many startups including Soundcloud, Foursquare, Airbnb, About.me, Bit.ly, Pinterest, Digg, Stumbleupon, Songkick had account hijacking vulnerability.
+Because of OAuth many startups including Soundcloud, Foursquare, Airbnb, About.me, Bit.ly, Pinterest, Digg, Stumbleupon, Songkick had an account hijacking vulnerability.
 And a lot of websites are still vulnerable. **Our motivation is to make people aware of "Social login" risks, and we encourage you to use OAuth very carefully.**

+The cheatsheet **does not** explain how OAuth flows work, please look for it on [the official website](http://oauth.net/).

 ## Authorization Code flow